Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 ## Create a new project in Unity

+Now we will create a new project in Unity.

 1. Open the Unity Hub.
-1. Click New.
+1. Click **New**.
 1. Select type ‘3D’
 1. Rename the project **GoldenPath**.
 1. Select the location to save the project.

 :::note
 Make note of this path.
 You will need it  later in the [tutorial](#creating-a-command-line-helper), when you are testing building the project from the command line.
-For this guide we used a MAC and our path was `~/dev/mlapi-golden-path/` on a MAC your path may be slightly different.
+For this guide we used a Mac and our path was `~/dev/mlapi-golden-path/`.
+On a Windows machine your path may be slightly different.
 :::

 <iframe src="https://www.youtube.com/embed/AOZE-b9Q8R8?playlist=AOZE-b9Q8R8&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"